buildit/gravity-metalsmith-seed/docs/getting-started.md

 ## Making changes
 ### Change the site's name and config
 - Steps to change the site's name and configuration

+The first steps you might want to take are to change the generated site's name and some other basic configuration.

+This is stored in a `.json` file.
+Json is a format of storing data which makes it easy for the computer to read.
+It is made up of `key: value` pairs.
+Unless you know what you're doing you will only want to change the `value` portions of the data.

+1. Open the file: `config/site.json`
+2. Change the values to whatever you want, e.g.
+    ```json
+    "title": "My new site title",
+    "shortTitle": "New site",
+    "description": "A short description of this new site",
+    ```
+3. Save the file

+_At this point, if you have the server running, the site should automatically update with your changes.
+You should see in your Terminal that everything has been regenerated with the new information.
+Otherwise you will need to run the site on your machine using the instructions above._

+A full description of the contents of `site.json` is available [in the tech docs][tech config_site].

 ### Create a new page
 - Steps to create a new page
   - Create html file in `pages/` folder